-- (a) the perpetrator uses one or more persons to participate actively in hostilities other than as members of the national armed forces; and - (b) the person or persons are under the age of 18 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.
+- "(4) A person (the perpetrator) commits an offence if: - (a) the perpetrator uses one or more persons to participate actively in hostilities other than as members of the national armed forces; and - (b) the person or persons are under the age of 18 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.

-- (a) the perpetrator conscripts one or more persons into an armed force or group other than the national armed forces; and - (b) the person or persons are under the age of 18 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.
+- "(5) A person (the perpetrator) commits an offence if: - (a) the perpetrator conscripts one or more persons into an armed force or group other than the national armed forces; and - (b) the person or persons are under the age of 18 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.